raghavk20/Car-Price-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/73659436/157187541-f89e5bbd-0efd-4a9d-b18c-30b4ea243212.png)

 The image shown above describes us that the dataset has 205 rows and 26 columns.
 All the columns except Price are independent factors or variables.
-We again subdivide independent variables as Categorical and Numerical Variables.
+We again subdivide independent variables as Categorical and Numerical Variables

 Some of the Numerical variables include